Salmon Burgers with Lemon Dill Sauce

 Raw burgers: Only freeze the patties if you’re using salmon that hasn’t already been frozen, as raw meat should only be frozen once for safety.
 To freeze them, arrange them in a single layer on a baking sheet lined with parchment paper.
 Once frozen, transfer them to a freezer-proof container for up to three months.
 Thaw them in the fridge the day before you’re ready to cook them up.

-Cooked burgers: Cooked patties can be stored in the freezer for up to three months.
+Cooked burgers: Patties can be stored in the freezer for up to 3 months.
 To heat the leftovers, gently reheat them in a nonstick skillet on the stovetop.

 What to serve with this salmon burgers recipe